-When an expenditure for the campaign occurs that is intended to be reimbursed, the committee must ensure records of such purchases are timely and accurately provided to the treasurer.
-The committee must also ensure records of the reimbursement using committee funds for the expense are maintained.
-Rule 2.2(8), 2.106(B)(6), and Staff Memorandum SM 2017-02.
+When an expenditure for the campaign occurs that is intended to be reimbursed, the committee must ensure records of such purchases are timely and accurately reported to the treasurer as well as a record of the expenditure of committee funds to reimburse for the expense are maintained.
+The initial purchase that did not use committee funds, and, the expenditure of committee funds to reimburse for the initial purchase must both be reported on the report when the activity occurred.
+Rule 2.2(8), 2.106(B)(6).